PureATP (Pure Adenosine 5'-Triphosphate Disodium)

 Frequently asked questions about PureATP (Pure Adenosine 5'-Triphosphate Disodium)

-PureATP (Pure Adenosine 5'-Triphosphate Disodium) is studied for athletic performance (extrapolated evidence), energy support, blood flow / pump.
-PureATP delivers same active molecule (disodium ATP) as PEAK ATP — performance effects theoretically similar, though specific PureATP RCTs are limited compared to PEAK ATP's documented evidence base.
+PureATP is researched primarily for Athletic Performance, Energy, and Muscle & Recovery.
+PureATP delivers same active molecule (disodium ATP) as peak ATP — performance effects theoretically similar, though specific PureATP RCTs are limited compared to peak ATP's documented evidence base.